uvaai/dpl/_schedules/2 Spring 2023/syllabus.md

 ## Asking questions

 If you have any questions about the material, there are several ways to ask them and get assistance.

 ### Practical assistance

 There are 3 hours scheduled every day where you can ask practical questions to the TA's of the minor.
-During these hours you can use the "Request assistance" feature on the *Introduction to Machine Learning 2* [website](https://ml2.proglab.nl/), using the question mark symbol at the top of the sidebar.
+During these hours you can use the "Request assistance" feature on the *Introduction to Machine Learning 1* [website](https://ml1.proglab.nl/), using the question mark symbol at the top of the sidebar.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
-Questions can of be about either the DPR or ML2 courses, just make sure to mention what assignment you're working on.
+Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
 For your location, please list the  table you are working at, so the TA handling your question knows where to find you when it is your turn.

 The hours are scheduled as follows:

 * In general, assistance hours are from 10 to 13
+* On Monday there are group seminars in the morning, so the assistance hours are from 13 to 16
 * If there is a Q&A lecture listed in the daily schedule, the assistance will start after the Q&A, generally from 11 to 14

 ### Q & A Lectures